nickyj74/byo-reddit-app/README.md

 <div>
   <h2>Future work <br /></h2>
     <p>
-      - If users encounter an error state, there is a way to leave it.<br />
-      - The goal will be to score over 90 on Lighthouse.<br />
+      ONCE COMPLETED - The goal will be to score over 90 on Lighthouse.<br />
     </p>
 </div>